MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ### SECURITY and SERVER/DATA COMPLIANCE

 #### Is the synced data encrypted?

 The data is encrypted in transport using TLS 1.2 or greater.
 All data types are additionally encrypted at rest in Microsoft's service using AES128.
-All data types except those used for open tab and history sync are additionally encrypted before leaving the user’s device with keys managed via Azure Information Protection.
-(TBD link)
+All data types except those used for open tab and history sync are additionally encrypted before leaving the user’s device with keys managed via [Azure Information Protection](https://docs.microsoft.com/azure/information-protection/).

 #### Why don’t open tab and history data have additional client-side encryption?